karmsingh691/Ultra-Instinct-Rover-Project/README.md

 The algorithm works as follows:

-The front sensors responsibility is to detect objects that may be less than 30 cm from the rover.
+The front sensors' responsibility is to detect objects that may be less than 30 cm from the rover.
 If there is a object, the left and right sensors will also report back if they see an objects less than 15 cm from the rover.
 If one side has a clearance of more than 15cm, the rover is instrcuted to rotate in the direction of the least amount of the obstructions.
 This is looped forever so that the rover can continue avoiding obstacles that it can detect.

 ## Youtube Playlist